TeamFightingICE/FightingICE/README.md

 	- graphics: Directory containing graphics such as backgrounds and hadouken
 	- sounds: Directory containing background music and sound effects
 - lib: Directory containing libraries required for startup
-- protoc-gen: Directory containing libraries required for generate gRPC code
+- protos: Directory containing protocal buffer codes
 - src: Directory containing source code

 ### Java libraries in use ###
 - lwjgl: Containing libraries related to LWJGL module
 	- natives: Containing libraries related to LWJGL module native to many architectures.
 		- linux/amd64: for Linux
+		- linux/arm64: for Linux with ARM-architecture CPU
 		- macos/arm64: for macOS with Apple chip
 		- windows/amd64: for Windows
 	- lwjgl 3.3.3